kleijnweb/swagger-bundle/README.md

  - Serialization

 Support for 3rd party serializers has been replaced by a new _API Description Based_ hydrator ([KleijnWeb\PhpApi\Hydrator](https://github.com/kleijnweb/php-api-hydrator)).
 Array serialization has been removed.
-The hydrator is optional, but without it in- and ouput will be `stdClass|stdClass[]`, not a combination of arrays and associative arrays as was the <4.0 default.
+The hydrator is optional, but without it in- and output will be `stdClass|stdClass[]`, not a combination of arrays and associative arrays as was the <4.0 default.

  - Testing